PhD in Management

 After matriculation into the PhD program, a candidate for the degree must meet certain milestones within specified time periods (as noted in the table below) and complete all degree requirements within six years of the date of first registration.
 Those who fail to meet the milestones within the specified time, or who do not complete all requirements within six years, will be reviewed by the PhD Program Development Committee and may be dismissed from the program.
 A Leave of Absence does not extend the six-year time limit for degree completion.

-PhD requirements are complete only when copies of the dissertation have been certified as meeting the standards of the Graduate School of Management and have been accepted by Mugar Memorial Library.
+PhD degree requirements are complete only when copies of the dissertation have been certified as meeting the standards of the Questrom School of Business and are accepted by Mugar Library.